Michael-Stout/Capstone-Project/README.md

 6. **Section 6**: Model Comparison
 7. **Section 7**: Evaluating KNN on Multiple Datasets

-Below is a summary of the findings at each step, along with key observations and final results.
+Below is a summary of each step's findings, key observations, and final results.

 ---

 ## Section 1: Logging Setup and Libraries

-- Configured logging to capture output in a log file while optionally printing to console.
+- Configured logging to capture the output in a log file while optionally printing to the console.
 - Imported and declared project-wide constants (e.g., **`RANDOM_STATE`**, **`TEST_SIZE`**, etc.).
 - Provided a helper function `log_and_print(msg, logger, level='info')` to synchronize logs and console prints.